 Some strains of HPV can cause a sexually transmitted disease called genital warts which can increase the chance of developing genital and reproductive organ cancers in both women and men.

 In regards to oral cancer, dental professionals are also concerned about these strains as they can infect the soft tissue of the oral cavity/throat and can increase the chance of developing oral and/or throat cancers.
 Screening for oral cancer is important in anyone who is sexually active; this includes both teens and adults.
 New vaccines that are now accessible for prevention of HPV which may also work to prevent HPV-related oral cancer.

-At your dental cleaning and examination appointments your oral cavity should be screened for oral cancer.
-This usually entails both visual and palpation of the soft tissue of the mouth, throat, neck and face which takes about 5 minutes.
+At your dental cleaning and examination appointments, your oral cavity should be screened for oral cancer.
+This usually entails both visual and palpation of the soft tissue of the mouth, throat, neck, and face which takes about 5 minutes.
 A thorough exam like this enables the oral care professional to see any changes within the mouth.

-Besides visual and manual palpation some dental offices use an oral cancer screening device which use different wavelengths of light to detect tissue changes, sometimes well before they are visible with the naked eye.
+Besides visual and manual palpation some dental offices use an oral cancer screening device that use different wavelengths of light to detect tissue changes, sometimes well before they are visible with the naked eye.

 If you experience any of these common warning signs, please book an appointment to see your dentist.

 When oral cancer is detected in early stages survival rate is high.
 We recommend you check your mouth on a monthly basis at home for any changes.
 When visiting your dentist and dental hygienist ask them if they are performing an oral cancer exam at each visit.

 At Springbank Dental Centre we use Velscope as an adjunctive screening tool for our regular oral cancer examination on a yearly basis to screen for oral cancer.
 Research has shown that Velscope may enable a dental professional to visualize tissue changes well before they are visualized or palpated.